/

 A Genuine Improvement

 This is one area where TalkTalk is better than it used to be.
-The current router situation is no longer one cheap default box for everyone.
-TalkTalk says new customers usually get a Sagemcom Wi-Fi Hub and, in some cases, an Amazon eero, depending on the package and speed.
+TalkTalk now pushes the Wi-Fi Hub 3 heavily on its Full Fibre pages, and its router FAQ says new customers usually get a Sagemcom Wi-Fi Hub or, in some cases, an Amazon eero depending on package and speed.

-That is worth noting because the old "budget ISP, terrible router" stereotype no longer fully fits.
-The Wi-Fi Hub 3 is marketed around Wi-Fi 6 and mesh capability, while eero still appears on some installs and support material.
-In plain English, the included kit is now good enough that most people will not feel the need to replace it on day one.
+That is worth noting because the old “budget ISP, terrible router” stereotype no longer fully fits.
+The Wi-Fi Hub 3 is marketed with Wi-Fi 6, mesh-ready technology and support for lots of connected devices, while eero still appears in TalkTalk’s router wording for some packages.
+In plain English, most households should not feel forced to replace the supplied router on day one.

 My No-Frills Reality